 There are twenty one points of articulation on this figure.
 They include five in the left arm and four in the right (the right arm loses one point due to the mace weapon).
 The waist can turn and the ankles are on ball joints.
 A couple of the joints such as the ankles and knees are ratchet joints that help hold the figure steady and make a very satisfying "click" when you move them.
 In a very smart move, both the armor in the front and back of the waist/hip area can lift up, allowing the legs to move forward and back without an issue.
 The left fist has a 5mm port in it, allowing you to arm Grimlock with weapons from other figures.
 Sadly he does not include a staff weapon like he had in the film.
 However the staff weapons from either the Voyager or Leader Class Grimlocks from previous films work just fine.

-Transformation to Vehicle Mode:
+Transformation to Beast Mode: